Reclaim is now part of Dropbox, driving the future of productivity at work together

 Productive people often attribute a growth mindset to their success.
 Fitting some reading into your morning is an awesome way to stimulate your brain in preparation for the workday and learn something new while you have uninterrupted focus time.

-Instead of reaching for your phone to check your inbox first thing (it’ll be there later – promise) aim to read a few pages on a hobby or interest, current news, or your latest book club novel to start your morning.
+Instead of reaching for your phone to check your inbox or social media first thing (it’ll be there later – promise), aim to read a few pages on a hobby or interest, current news, or your latest book club novel to start your morning.
 Not a fan of reading?
 Try an audiobook or motivational podcast.

 Habit stacking is the practice of adding new habits to existing ones so they’re easier to implement.
-That can look like ‘stacking’ drinking a glass of water to a habit you already have in place, like brushing your teeth when you wake up, for example.
-Or, if you already do an AM workout, but want to add reading to your routine, you can habit-stack a chapter of your current lit right after your morning shower.
+That can look like ‘stacking’ drinking a glass of water to a habit you already have in place, like brushing your teeth when you wake up.
+Or, if you’re already working out in the morning but want to add reading to your routine, you can habit-stack a chapter of your current book right after your post-workout shower.

 5:30am: Wake up and make the bed.

-5:40am: Coffee and one page of mindful journaling.
+5:40am: Drink coffee & write one page of mindful journaling.

 6:35am: Get ready for the day.